0xDexter0us/Scavenger/README.md

 Grab the jar file `build/libs/Scavenger-x.x.x.jar`

 ## Installation
-1. Download the latest jar from releases or biuld from source
+1. Download the latest jar from releases or build from source
 2. Add the jar to Burp Suite.

 ## Usage